nattuan298/VMO-Ecommerce/README.md

 # VMO-Ecommerce
-This is a back-end project for Ecommerce.
+This is a back-end of personal small project for Ecommerce.
 #
 ## Feature of APIs
 ### Requirements